myrjola/fullstack-tutorial/client/README.md

 # Apollo Fullstack Tutorial Client

-## Codegen
+## Typescript code generation

-Start the server and then fetch the schema and run codegen.
+Start the server so that you can fetch the schema for codegen.

 ```
-npm run update-schema
 npm run codegen
 ```